Dusty is an expert on all things Starbucks and is here to offer her beverage-related wisdom.

 What's in a Latte?

 It happens every day.
-A customer walks into Starbucks, gazes at the menu, and with a slight shrug walks up and orders a . . .. um, Latte?
-The short description on the menu boards don't really give a good summary of what you're ordering unless you're a seasoned coffee drinker.
+A customer walks into Starbucks, gazes at the menu, and with a slight shrug walks up and orders a . . . um, Latte?
+The short description on the menu boards doesn't really give a good summary of what you're ordering unless you're a seasoned coffee drinker.
 What about those new to the coffee, or Starbucks world?
 Here's a quick rundown of the basics:

-Espresso shots - Comes in singles, doubles, triples, quads, etc. A single shot is small, pretty much the same size as a shot of alcohol at a bar.
-Can be ordered as a macchiato (with a dollop of creamy foam) as a con-panna (with a dollop of whipped cream) or alone.
+They come in singles, doubles, triples, quads, etc. A single shot is small, pretty much the same size as a shot of alcohol at a bar.
+It can be ordered as a macchiato (with a dollop of creamy foam) as a con-panna (with a dollop of whipped cream) or alone.
 Most people who order espresso choose a solo espresso or a double espresso.
 Some people chug it just for the caffeine jolt, and some people sip it like coffee because they love the rich dark espresso flavor.
 A good shot of espresso is very dark in flavor with a hint of caramel.
-Add a dribble of cream and some sugar and you've got winning combination of caffeine power and eye popping flavor!
+Add a dribble of cream and some sugar and you've got winning combination of caffeine power and eye-popping flavor!

-Frappuccinos - These cover all of the cold drinks blended with ice.
-Coffee, Caramel and mocha are the most common flavors.
-Java Chip has chocolate chip and chocolate sauce in a coffee base and comes topped with whip and chocolate drizzle.
+These cover all of the cold drinks blended with ice.
+Coffee, Caramel, and Mocha are the most common flavors.
+Java Chip has chocolate chips and chocolate sauce in a coffee base and comes topped with whip and chocolate drizzle.
 You can also order frappuccinos without coffee, such as strawberry & creme, double chocolately chip, and chai creme.